Prathamesh450/RoadEye-AI/README.md

 4. Run the application using a process manager like `gunicorn` or `uwsgi`.
 5. Configure a reverse proxy like `nginx` to handle incoming requests.

-## FAQ

-**Q: What types of anomalies can RoadEye-AI detect?**

-A: Currently, RoadEye-AI can detect potholes, cracks, and other common road surface defects.

-**Q: Can I use RoadEye-AI on a mobile device?**

-A: Yes, RoadEye-AI is designed to be deployed on mobile devices with sufficient processing power.

-**Q: How can I improve the accuracy of anomaly detection?**

-A: You can improve accuracy by training the model on a larger and more diverse dataset, and by fine-tuning the model parameters.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### License Summary

 - ✅ Commercial use